carpentries-incubator/git-novice-branch-pr/_episodes/07-branches.md

 ~~~
 {: .bash}

-And we see that our `analysis.py` file and respecitve commit have been
+And we see that our `analysis.py` file and respective commit have been
 preserved in the `pythondev` branch.

 Now we can repeat the process for our bash script in a branch called
 `bashdev`.

 First we must checkout the `master` branch again.
 New branches will
-include the entire history of up to the current commit, and we'd like
+include the entire history up to the current commit, and we'd like
 to keep these two tasks separate.

 ~~~